BanuBurkhairi/BanuBurkhairi/README.md

 - 👋 Hi, I’m @BanuBurkhairi
-- 👀 I’m a novice web developer
+- 👀 I’m a Laravel Enthusiast
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 Committed to honing my skills and creating robust web applications

 <!---
 BanuBurkhairi/BanuBurkhairi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.